yotsuda/PowerShell.Map/README.md

 # PowerShell.Map

 Interactive map visualization for PowerShell using Leaflet.js and OpenStreetMap.
+Although usable standalone, this module is primarily designed for Claude Desktop integration via the PowerShell.MCP module, enabling AI-powered map visualization.

 ## Features